How To Move To Sweden Without A Job

 - If you are married, you should:

-- Show that you have been living together, such as a tenancy agreement where both of your names appear, or previous bills showing your names and addresses
+- Show evidence you’ve been living together using a tenancy agreement or bills with your names and addresses.

 How to apply: